jwplayer/jw-design-ui-toolkit/README.md

 <SiteFooter site="developer" />
 ```

-`Secondary Site Header` should be passed `selected` props to determine which menu item should be shown by default.
+`Secondary Header` should be passed `selected` props to determine which menu item should be shown by default.
 Props must equal one of the following:
 - jwplayer
 - jwplatform
 - android